Red Crag Formation

-The Red Crag Formation is a geological formation in England.
+The Red Crag Formation is a geological formation in England, deposited from the latest Pliocene to the earliest Pleistocene (Gelasian).
 It outcrops in south-eastern Suffolk and north-eastern Essex.
 The name derives from its iron-stained reddish colour and crag which is an East Anglian word for shells.
 It is part of the Crag Group, a series of notably marine strata which belong to a period when Britain was connected to continental Europe by the Weald–Artois Anticline, and the area in which the Crag Group was deposited was a tidally dominated marine bay.
 This bay would have been subjected to enlargement and contraction brought about by transgressions and regressions driven by the 40,000-year Milankovitch cycles.

 The sediment in the outcrops mainly consists of coarse-grained and shelly sands that were deposited in sand waves (megaripples) that migrated parallel to the shore in a south-westward direction.
 The most common fossils are bivalves and gastropods that were often worn by the abrasive environment.
 The most extensive exposure is found at Bawdsey Cliff, which is designated a Site of Special Scientific Interest (SSSI); here a width of around 2 km of Crag is exposed.
 At the coastline by Walton-on-the-Naze, remains of megalodon were found.

 The Red Crag Formation at depth in eastern Suffolk clearly has one member, the Sizewell Member, a coarse shelly sand with thin beds of clay and silt.
 It was interpreted as having been deposited in large scale sand waves where the sea bed was deeper.
 The overlying Thorpeness Member, was provisionally assigned to the Red Crag based on its lithology but there is more evidence to suggest that it is part of the Norwich Crag Formation.